 (33) fol.
-Rebound half burgundy-coloured Leather with raised bands and marbled boards, large Folio 63,5 x 50,5 x 2 cm (Set of 32 engravings and the publisher’s accompanying list of plates, all tipped in on heavy paper measuring 63 x 49,5 cm.
+Rebound half burgundy-colored leather with raised bands and marbled boards, large Folio 63,5 x 50,5 x 2 cm (Set of 32 engravings and the publisher’s accompanying list of plates, all tipped in on heavy paper measuring 63 x 49,5 cm.
 The measurements of the engravings vary, as issued.
-Rare collection of hand-coloured engravings after paintings and drawings of the famous Dutch painter Cornelis Troost (1697-1750).
-Troost was a portrait and genre painter from Amsterdam, who painted in the eighteenth century rococo style.
-The set consisting of the publisher’s list of plates and 32 engravings, being 1 self-portrait and 31 genre scenes.
+A rare collection of hand-colored engravings after paintings and drawings of the famous Dutch painter Cornelis Troost (1697-1750).
+Troost was a portrait and genre painter from Amsterdam, who painted in the eighteenth-century rococo style.
+The set consists of the publisher’s list of plates and 32 engravings, 1 self-portrait, and 31 genre scenes.
 All scenes are captioned at the bottom with a title and dedication/verse in both Dutch and French.
-This collection is famous for its genre scenes which depict daily-life scenes from Dutch bourgeoisie in a domestic and intimate atmosphere.
-The scenes show the preference of rococo-artists to paint entertaining scenes with a glimpse of naughtiness among which the very notorious scene of the ‘Ambassadeur der Laberlotten’ and ‘De Misleyden’ both showing the event of a practical joke from 1739 showing a painted behind out of a window resembling a face which had to pass for a foreign ambassador.
-Most of the plates are engraved by J. Houbraken and P. Tanjé, but also by A. Delfos, R. Muys, R. Pelletier, J. Punt and A. Radigues.
-An impressive collection of rare first impressions of this series of prints which shows in a vivid manner the everyday life of the eighteenth century middle class.)
+This collection is famous for its genre scenes which depict daily-life scenes from the Dutch bourgeoisie in a domestic and intimate atmosphere.
+The scenes show the preference of rococo artists to paint entertaining scenes with a glimpse of naughtiness among which the very notorious scene of the ‘Ambassadeur der Laberlotten’ and ‘De Misleyden’ both show the event of a practical joke from 1739 showing a painted behind out of a window resembling a face which had to pass for a foreign ambassador.
+Most of the plates are engraved by J. Houbraken and P. Tanjé and by A. Delfos, R. Muys, R. Pelletier, J. Punt, and A. Radigues.
+An impressive collection of rare first impressions of this series of prints shows vividly the everyday life of the eighteenth-century middle class.